Harry Potter: The Exhibition

 Harry Potter: The Exhibition is a travelling exhibition based on the Harry Potter series of books and films, which features props, costumes, and other artefacts.
-The first iteration of the exhibition ran from April 2009 to March 2020.
-A second iteration of the exhibition is scheduled to premiere in early 2022.
+The first iteration of the Exhibition ran from April 2009 to March 2020.
+A second iteration of the Exhibition premiered in early 2022.

 First iteration (2009-2020)

 Development

 Warner Bros.
 Consumer Products, a division of Warner Bros.
 Entertainment Inc. (the studio which produced the film series), created the exhibition in partnership with Exhibitgroup/Giltspur (which later merged with GES Exposition Services).

 Tour

 The exhibition originally opened in April 2009 at the Museum of Science and Industry in Chicago, Illinois, United States.
 Following its premiere, the exhibition was shown at various localities around the world.
 The final exhibition of this iteration was at the Pavilhão de Portugal, in Lisbon, Portugal, which ended in March 2020 (earlier than scheduled due to the COVID-19 pandemic).

 Features

 The exhibition featured props, costumes, and other artefacts from the creation of the Harry Potter film series.
 Among the items displayed were Harry Potter's wand and eyeglasses.
 Also featured were film sets, such the Great Hall and Gryffindor Common Room from the fictional school Hogwarts, which is a major setting in the series.
 Beginning in 2016, some artefacts from the Fantastic Beasts and Where to Find Them film series were also included.